 It’s also not for everyone.
 If you write as a hobby or prefer a gentle pace, this may not be for you.
 I created Script Anatomy for people who are serious about breaking into the industry.
 This is the most rigorous and practical program of its kind.

-As a working WGA writer, I know what it takes to get ahead.
+As a working WGA writer/producer, I know what it takes to get ahead.
 I got my break through Fox Writer’s Initiative and NBC’s Writers on the Verge fellowship, and I have worked on several hit TV shows since.
 The purpose of Script Anatomy is to help writers advance the way I did.
 And that means equipping them for the current industry environment.

 For instance – here, at Script Anatomy, we treat all our writers as dedicated emerging professionals.
 So we don’t sugar coat, we don’t blow smoke.
 Whether in consults or classes, our instructors will always give you an honest evaluation of your project.
 We expect hard work.
 Our writers come ready to roll up their sleeves and apply the tools we teach.